 SCCA Road Racing is divided its road up into different levels and series to offer accessibility to best fit many resources and time commitments.
 These levels serve beginners up to seasoned pros.
 No matter what level you fit, SCCA has a place for your racing to call home.

-For beginners and those budget conscious, SCCA road racing offers up Drivers School, Bracket Enduro, and Club Race Experience.
+For beginners and those budget conscious, SCCA road racing offers up Drivers School and Club Race Experience.
 Each of these levels can be done by people with no previous experience, and all you need is an SCCA legal racecar and required driver safety gear.

-Club Race Experience is a series of sprint races (20-30 minutes usually) which allows both licensed racers and total rookies compete against each other in lightly prepared racecars.
+Club Race Experience is designed to give new competitors the opportunity to experience the SCCA.
+CRE is an introductory, low-risk wheel-to-wheel experience which includes coaching.
+It allows both licensed racers and total rookies to compete in lightly prepared racecars.